nsando84/Team-Profile-Generator/README.md

   ### We were tasked with making an application for a user to create their team member profile through the CLI.
 We were to use what we have learned in JEST, Inquirer & Nodejs to complete this task.
 After the user is finished generating their team memmber profile, the results are saved to an html file for their use.

   ### Features in the applications:
-  #### - User can create employees of the following roles: Manager, Engineer, & Intern.
+  -User can create employees of the following roles: Manager, Engineer, & Intern.
-  #### - User can check the employees they created through the CLI.
+  -User can check the employees they created through the CLI.
-  #### - User can delete employees through the CLI.
+  -User can delete employees through the CLI.
-  #### - To reduce errors, User must input correctly.
+  -To reduce errors, User must input correctly.
-  #### - An HTML document is created upon completion with the employees ID, Name, Email, & more.
+  -An HTML document is created upon completion with the employees ID, Name, Email, & more.